Dazzler (Marvel Comics): Critical reception

-Jerry Stanford of CBR.com referred to Dazzler as a "compelling hero," writing, "Dazzler has a fan following strong enough to keep a strong demand for her in the X-Menfamily of titles.
+Jerry Stanford of CBR.com referred to Dazzler as a "compelling hero," writing, "Dazzler has a fan following strong enough to keep a strong demand for her in the X-Men family of titles.
 Although her creation is mired in a failed cross-media event with a record company, her legacy in comics is achieving greatness despite her crass origins.
 Although much of her early adventures are trite, she went on to fame as one of the X-Men."
 Mike Avila of Syfy described Dazzler as "one of Marvel’s most unique and even notorious characters," writing, "After Dazzler headlined her own comic book series, Claremont further developed her as a member of the X-Men.
 She’s no longer quite as prevalent as she used to be, but Dazzler still has a devoted fan following 40 years after her debut."
 Chris Condry of Looper found Dazzler to be "worthy of more film time and fandom," asserting, "If Alison Blaire, aka Dazzler, were a real person, we daresay that she would be the most iconic woman on Earth.
-Blaire's day job, or more accurately night job, is as a world-famous pop star.
-Using her mutant powers which allow her to transduce sound into light and heat, Blaire proves her mutant name true by dazzling audiences with uniquely extravagant laser shows.
-She's both singer and special effects artist.
-In between gigs, Blaire operates as a superhero, working at various times as a member of the X-Men, a member of Excalibur, and agent of S.H.I.E.L.D.
+Blaire's day job, or more accurately night job, is as a world-famous pop star...
 Essentially, Dazzler is what would happen if Lady Gaga spent her free time as John Wick."
-Bradley Prom of Screen Rant called Dazzler one of the characters who would be "perfect for their own animated series," saying, "An alternative character that would incorporate music in an impactful way is Dazzler.
-Her powers literally allow her to transform sound and music into powerful blasts of light and energy, which could make for some very interesting animation.
-As a mutant, she is part of the X-Men and her introduction is contingent on theirs.
-When they do finally make their way into the MCU, hopefully then Dazzler can take center stage."
+Bradley Prom of Screen Rant called Dazzler one of the characters who would be perfect for their own animated series.